hkkjin/Analyzer-Docs/Initial Analysis.rst

      ..

      - WARNING 1: Make sure that the settings channel matches with the channel you are viewing or else the wrong data will be analyzed
-     - WARNING 2: It's recommended to uncheck all plots under **plot** (or click on **suppress plots**, once this is implemented) before running **Step1** as this will potentially create a very large number of plots and will be be extremely resource heavy
+     - WARNING 2: It's recommended to run **Step1** with no plots (uncheck all boxes under **plot**) as allowing plots will potentially create a very large number of plots and will be be extremely resource heavy.

   ..
 Set number of points as the number of data points that should have been sampled during the recording (at a sampling rate of 1000 Hz, this should be 3600 sec times 1000 = 3.6e6).